 What smart locks work with Alexa?

-Obviously compatibility is an issue, I’ve not tested any with my Google Hub, so I’ll need to get back to you on that, however this is the smart locks I know that work with Alexa:
+Obviously, compatibility is an issue, I’ve not tested any with my Google Hub, so I’ll need to get back to you on that, however, this is the smart locks I know that work with Alexa:

 Can smart door locks be hacked?

-One of the main drawbacks is that you’ll need your phone, if your phone is stolen or dead, it can’t connect to the Wi-Fi connection or authorise yourself through the door.
+One of the main drawbacks is that you’ll need your phone, if your phone is stolen or dead, it can’t connect to the Wi-Fi connection or authorize yourself through the door.
 If stolen, your door could also be unlocked by the same criminal who stole your phone.

 Another major vulnerability is that your smart lock could simply be removed with a Flathead screwdriver.
-Whilst you’ll be notified in most cases and recorded if you use a front door bell security camera such as Ring.
+Whilst you’ll be notified in most cases and recorded if you use a front doorbell security camera such as Ring.